stealjs/steal/docs/pages/contributing.md

        bundles: [bundleName1, bundleName2]
      }

-[StealTools steal-tools] code is organized in folders around certain concepts:
+[steal-tools steal-tools] code is organized in folders around certain concepts:

  - build - high level build modules like the multi build and pluginify.
  - buildTypes - utitlies for specific buildTypes (like CSS or JS).